INCA JUNGLE TRAIL IMPERIAL 4 DAYS

 - DETAILLS -

-The Inca Jungle Trail Imperial To Machu Picchu combines adventure sports such as mountain biking, rafting, zip line, hot spring and trekking for 4 days until you reach Machu Picchu (visite Huyana Picchu or Mountain Machu Picchu).
+The Inca Jungle Trail Imperial To Machu Picchu combines adventure sports such as mountain biking, river rafting, zip line, hot spring and trek for 4 days until you reach Machu Picchu (visite Huyana Picchu or Machu Picchu Mountain).

 Our Inca Jungle Trail classic To Machu Picchu combines adventure sports such as mountain biking, rafting, zip line, hot spring and trekking for 4 days until you reach Machu Picchu and one of the additional mountains "Machu Picchu Mountain" or "Huaynapicchu".
 The Inca Jungle route is the favorite tour for young people from all over the world who come to Cusco in search of deferent adventures and extreme sports.
 As a Tourism Agency located in Cusco we offer a differentiated service; with an exclusive route, trained guides (real command of English, local history and adventure sports), bicycles equipped for downhill, the safest rafting and zipline services.
 We recommend our passengers book in advance to have everything insured and avoid unnecessary risks such as loss of equipment, lack of access to Machu Picchu, Machu Picchu Mountain, Huayna Picchu or even worse, being stranded in Aguas Calientes (no return train).
 This tour is one of the classic routes full of adrenaline to the Inca citadel of Machu Picchu.

 - Highest Altitude: 4350 meters / 14271 ft.